 James Brown then arrived that afternoon from New York, only to find his show wouldn't go on.
-He wasn’t happy.
+The hardest working man in show business was not happy.
 By then White had come round to Atkins’ view that the show should go on.
 Someone – it may have been White aide Barney Frank – came up with an idea: How about televising the concert?
 That would keep young people at home in front of their TV sets.

-But that didn’t make the Godfather of Soul happy.
-He faced the prospect of a half-empty arena and a share of a small box office take.
+But that didn’t make the Godfather of Soul happy, because he didn't want to perform in a half-empty arena.
+He'd then get only a share of a small box office take.

 No Uncle Vanya